yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/deployment.md

 ## Run the workshop

-Once the deployment is complete, follow the steps in the [Lab Introduction](./lab_introduction.md) to run the workshop.
+After the deployment is complete, follow the steps in the [Lab Introduction](./lab_introduction.md) to run the workshop.
+Please note that the lab instructions reference the Skillable lab environment username and password.
+Since you are deploying your own resources, you will need to use your own Azure username and password instead.